-All schedule changes must be made during the first week of school.
+All schedule changes must be made during the first week of the semester.
 The teacher and guidance counselor's permission are necessary to add or drop a class.
-Written parental permission is also needed if a student in 6^{th} - 8^{th} grade chooses to drop band.
+Written parental permission is also needed if a student in 6th-8th grade chooses to drop band.